euvinkeel/euvinkeel.github.io/content/Gamedev/Update 8.md

 Probably the jankiest thing I've ever done, and I had some help getting started with ChatGPT and this really neat tool to even begin getting a sense of traversing things: https://ts-ast-viewer.com/

 Big thanks to [ts-morph](https://ts-morph.com)!

+I also spent some time playing Brickadia's open demo, and it's mind boggling how much detail and interactivity that could happen in a multiplayer physics-simulated world.
+Their [technical blogs](https://brickadia.com/blog/devlog-3/) are [a pretty good read.](https://brickadia.com/blog/devlog-4/)